 Scott’s photographs were in wide demand for postcards.
-Three small photographs of Chapala, all by Scott, were used on the first postcard published by Juan Kaiser (with the imprint “Al Libro Mayor, S. Luis Potosí.”) in about 1901.
+Three small photographs of Chapala, all by Scott, were used on one of the first postcards published by Juan Kaiser (with the imprint “Al Libro Mayor, S. Luis Potosí.”) in about 1901.

 Scott’s specialty was the portrayal of women and children, as well as landscapes, and Mexico’s national photographic archive holds no fewer than 223 female portraits taken by Scott.
 Many of his portraits are exceptional in composition.
 Scott was one of the first of Mexico’s commercial photographers to pay as much attention to the context and surroundings as to the subject.
 His success in this regard is partly attributable to his rapid adoption of smaller and lighter cameras.